 Gwyneth Paltrow is an Enneagram Type 1

-Type 1s develop a specific childhood wound: the belief that they must be perfect to be worthy of love.
+The childhood wound: believing you must be perfect to be worthy of love.
 This often emerges from environments with high expectations or implicit criticism.
-The result?
-An adult who holds themselves to impossible standards and feels compelled to improve everything around them.
+The result is an adult who holds themselves to impossible standards and feels compelled to improve everything around them.

-That response captures something essential.
-The desperate need to be understood correctly, to have her good intentions acknowledged.
-Pure Type 1.
+That response captures her core need: to be understood correctly, to have her good intentions acknowledged.

 Gwyneth Paltrow's Upbringing